-The results of sleep deprivation are not surprising.
-They not only include fatigue, but increased panic attacks, depression, substance abuse, smoking, memory problems, impairment of judgement and suicidal thoughts.
-In other words, those who suffer from sleep deprivation are at more risk for medical problems and damaging behavior.
+The results of sleep deprivation are devastating but not surprising.
+Fatigue, increased panic attacks, depression, substance abuse, smoking, memory problems, impaired judgment, and suicidal thoughts are frequent results.

 In addition, two interesting studies are being further examined for validity.
-One showed that subjects given a sense of safety slept better than those given techniques to simply to reduce fear.
+One showed that subjects given a sense of safety slept better than those given techniques to reduce fear.
 From that study, researchers concluded that sleep loss was less about fear and more about feeling safe.
 The second study showed that PTSD and subsequent sleep deprivation produced a vicious circle in which the lack of sleep either produced PTSD or made the existing problem worse.
-As a result of these two studies, counselors and physicians are concentrating on finding more ways to help their patients reduce stress and create personal environments that feel safer to them.
+As a result of these two studies, counselors and physicians are concentrating on finding more ways to help their patients reduce stress and create personal environments that feel safer for them.

 If you are a veteran experiencing symptoms of PTSD that are causing difficulties in your life, contact us.
 We may have the answers you need.